 Albright College is a church-affiliated coeducational liberal arts college in Reading, Pennsylvania—45 miles from Philadelphia.
 With an enrollment of around 1,650 and a 14:1 student-faculty ratio, students can choose from more than 50 programs of study, including majors in the arts, sciences, Education, Business, and more.
 Albright supports students looking to transfer by offering rolling admission, matriculation agreements, and dual enrollment with numerous community colleges, and more.

 Bloomsburg University of Pennsylvania

 Canisius College is the largest private university in western New York, located in North-Central Buffalo.
-With 3,102 students on campus and an 11:1 student-faculty ratio, Canisius welcomes nearly 200 transfer students every academic year.
+With more than 3,000 students on campus and an 11:1 student-faculty ratio, Canisius welcomes nearly 200 transfer students every academic year.
 The College offers over 100 majors, minors, specializations, and pre-professional programs as well as transfer counseling, transfer orientation, and automatic evaluation for an academic merit scholarship based on cumulative GPA.

 The Catholic University of America